List of Criminal Minds: Beyond Borders characters: Russ Montgomery

 Played by Tyler James Williams, Russ "Monty" Montgomery is a technical analyst with the IRT.
 Monty has some prior history and friendship with Penelope Garcia, the tech analyst of the FBI's Behavioral Analysis Unit.
 Much like Garcia, he upholds a positive attitude, though he shows it in a different way.
 In addition to his job as a technical analyst, he liaises with the families of victims on the American homeland while the rest of his group is away.

 Mae Jarvis

 Played by Annie Funke, Mae Jarvis is a medical examiner and special agent with the FBI's International Response Team (IRT).
 Young and spunky, Mae has a fun-loving big bro-little sis relationship with Simmons and was in the FBI purely as a medical examiner before being brought onto the IRT as a resident medical examiner to bypass the bureaucratic red tape in various countries.
 Jarvis was briefly engaged to a man but later called off the wedding due to her devotion to her job with the IRT.

 Recurring

 Karen Garrett

-Played by Sherry Stringfield, Karen Garrett is the wife of Jack Garrett and the mother of their five children.
+Played by Sherry Stringfield, Karen Garrett is married to Jack Garrett and the mother of their five children.